octothorpe-dev/setup-shell-profile/README.md

 Future roadmap:
-1. Get all basic shell aliases, functions, and config set
-2. Create script for easy install
-3. Update scripts to auto-update potentially
-4. Learn more about shell scripting and add more config where necessary
+1. Learn more about shell scripting and add more config where necessary